petecarapetyan/webappwriter/docs/blog/weFeelTrapped.md

 That's where I started, when we got so many calls about migrating off of WordPress.
 [Here's a road map.](https://jamstack.org/generators/)

 SSG's are **dumber** (think _**less clever**_) and simpler than a CMS.
-You're gonna love the result, if you have the required skillset.
+You might love the result, if you have the required skillset.

 _**But here's the challenge.**_ SSG's assume that at least one person on the team has the required skillset. _"Which skillset?"_ you ask.
 Hah!
 Depends on which SSG!
 Hey, with 327 and counting, that includes 44 listed 'languages'.

 My favorite SSG has been [11ty](https://www.11ty.dev/), but that's because it has a great reputation and requires the only the minimal universal developer skillset.
-Did some cool prototypes last year, but never could sell it to my boss, at that time.
-He prefers a CMS approach.
+Did some cool prototypes year before last, but never could sell it to my then-boss.
+He prefered a CMS approach.

 Meantime, more alternatives emerged.